ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 responder chooses an AEAD algorithm and replies with its own nonce and ephemeral key share.
 The traffic encryption keys are derived from the KEX.

-Each tcpcrypt session is associated with a unique session ID.
+Each tcpcrypt session is associated with a unique session ID; the value of which is derived from the current shared secret used for the session.
 This can be cached and used to later resume a session.
 Willingness to resume a session is signalled within the TEP negotiation option during the TCP handshake.
 Session identifiers are rotated each time they are resumed.
 Sessions may also be re-keyed if the natural AEAD limit is reached.